 - 2 Sprigs of Fresh Thyme

-Heat 1 tbsp of the olive oil over high heat in a frying pan.
+- Heat 1 tablespoon of the olive oil over high heat in a frying pan.
 Sear the beef pieces, on all sides, until browned (approximately 5 minutes each side).
 Place the beef into the slow cooker. *SEE NOTE 2

 - If making for a baby, use homemade beef stock or high-quality beef stock that is lower in sodium.
 Check the ingredient list at the back of the pack, different brands can vary greatly.